-Qualifications: The officers must have a personal relationship with Jesus Christ and a lifestyle that exemplifies Christ to their peers and community.
-They must have an exemplary citizenship record at Northwest College and have an acceptable financial record.
-All students interested in leadership positions (e.g. ASB Executive Officers, Association Officers, Class Officers, Karisma Yearbook Officers, Resident Assistants, etc.) must have a cum of 2.75 GPA the semester prior to participating.
-All interested students must be making progress toward a Northwest College degree by successfully completing at least 24 academic credit hours during the two previous semesters.
+The officers must have a personal relationship with Jesus Christ and a lifestyle that exemplifies Christ to their peers and community.
+They must have exemplary citizenship and acceptable financial records at Northwest University.
+All ASB officers must have at least a cumulative GPA of 2.75 the semester prior to participating.
+All interested students must be making progress toward a Northwest University degree by successfully completing at least 60 academic credit hours and two consecutive semesters at Northwest University immediately prior to the time their term begins.
 (Freshmen officers should have an average or above average high school grade point average and acceptable citizenship record.)

-- B. Class Elections: - 1.
-Freshman class nominations process will be explained at the first regular fall semester class meeting.
+B. Class Elections:

+1. Freshman class nominations process will be explained at the first regular fall semester class meeting.
 Freshman class elections will be during a designated regular chapel time.